 Games are also effective for reinforcing English, as students learn vocabulary and grammar in specific situations.
 In other words, thanks to the context of the game and through instructions or dialogues, you can boost the learning of new vocabulary and related semantic concepts.

 For example, a game may require players to “solve a mystery,” so you can learn and memorize practical expressions within that context.
-In addition to increasing your vocabulary, you can also reinforce your spelling, your oral skills, and practical communication with other participants.
+In addition to increasing your vocabulary, you can also reinforce your spelling, your oral skills and practical communication with other participants.
 Because games offer an interactive experience, learning English is more dynamic and less stressful.

 Immediate Feedback and Progress Tracking